Sessions: Justice Department has 27 investigations into 'epidemic' of leaks

 WHO IS REALITY WINNER?
 ACCUSED LEAKER WANTED TO 'RESIST' TRUMP

-“For those out there who may be listening or watching these announcements understand this: if you improperly disclose classified information, we will find you,” Coats said at the time.
+“For those out there who may be listening or watching these announcements, understand this: if you improperly disclose classified information, we will find you,” Coats said at the time.

 In July, the Senate Homeland Security and Governmental Affairs Committee released a report that revealed the Trump administration was facing an “alarming” and “unprecedented” cascade of media leaks that posed a potential danger to national security.
 The Republican-authored report estimated that the administration has dealt with roughly one leak per day.